Potrero Hill: Movies and arts

+In the 2014 version of Godzilla, Lieutenant Ford Brody (Aaron Taylor-Johnson) and his family lives on the 700 block of San Bruno Avenue.

+In Ant-Man and the Wasp (2018), the protagonist lives on top of a bookstore in a Victorian house on 18th St. and Missouri St.

+Venom: Let There Be Carnage (2021) turns the Anchor Brewing Company on 1705 Mariposa St. into a police station.

-In author James Patterson's bestselling Women's Murder Club book series, protagonist Lt.
+In author James Patterson's Women's Murder Club book series, protagonist Lt.
 Lindsay Boxer, a San Francisco policewoman, lives in a walk-up on Potrero Hill, from which she can see Oakland and the Bay.

 In the 1970s TV series The Streets of San Francisco, Lt.
 Mike Stone (played by Karl Malden) lives in a house on De Haro Street.
 Potrero Hill is also featured in the television series Nash Bridges and Party of Five.

-The 2002 film 40 days and 40 nights was filmed in this area.